fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 ---
-brief: Synchronize OceanBase alert events with Kuaimao Nebula via webhook to automate noise reduction for alert events
+brief: Synchronize OceanBase alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction processing of alert events
 ---

-# OceanBase alert events
+# OceanBase Alert Events

-Synchronize OceanBase alert events with Kuaimao Nebula via webhook to automate noise reduction for alert events
+Synchronize OceanBase alert events to Kuaimao Nebula via webhook to achieve automatic noise reduction processing of alert events

 ## In Flashduty
-使用专属集成
+You can obtain an integrated push address through the following two methods, choose either one.

 ### Use Proprietary Integrations

-When there is no need to route alert events to different collaboration spaces, this method is preferable as it is more straightforward.
+When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

     1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
-    2. Select the **Integrated Data** tab, click **Add an Integration**, and proceed to the integration creation page
+    2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Choose the **OceanBase** integration, click **Save**, and a card will be generated.
+    3. Select **OceanBase** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **Push Address**, copy it for backup, and the task is complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete the process.

 ### Use Shared Integrations

-When routing alert events to different collaboration spaces based on the payload information of the alert events is required, this method should be prioritized.
+When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and proceed to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alerts**, and navigate to the integration selection page.
-    2. Select the **OceanBase** integration:
+    2. Choose **OceanBase** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. Click **Save**, then copy the newly generated **Push Address** on the current page for future reference.
+    3. After clicking **Save**, copy the newly generated **push address** for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, to be adjusted as needed later.
+You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
-    5. Completed.
+    5. Complete.

-## At OceanBase
+## In OceanBase

 ## 1. OceanBase Alert Push Configuration

-### Step 1: Configure the Alert Channel
+### Step 1: Configure Alert Channel
-1. Sign in to your OceanBase console and select the Alert Center.
+1. Log in to your OceanBase console and select the alert center.
-2. Proceed to **Alert Channels**, and click the **Create New Channel** button to begin setting up a new channel.
+2. Enter **Alert Channel**, click the **New Channel** button to start creating a new channel.
-3. Select **Custom Script** as the channel type.
+3. Select **Custom Script** for the channel type.
-4. The basic configuration details are as shown in the following image:
+4. The basic configuration content is as shown in the figure below:

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/oceanbase/1.avif" />

-5. In the channel configuration, copy the following script content, and **please supplement the integration_key parameter in the script with the value of integration_key from the FlashDuty push address**.
+5. Copy the following script content in the configuration channel, and **please add the integration_key parameter in the script with the integration_key value in the FlashDuty address** .

 ```
 #!/usr/bin/env bash